 With Cohen, John and Ken make headway on many more intriguing questions about Rawls and his philosophy.
 Does Rawls's notion of well being have something to do with "subjective" happiness, or does it purely concern "objective" economic status?
 In a Rawlsian state, would competition in the market disappear?
 How does Rawlsianism differ from utilitarianism, according to which a state should, by whatever means, achieve the greatest good for the greatest number of people?
 According to Rawls, humans have inalienable rights; but where do these come from---God, society, or somewhere else?
 What if a benevolent dictator instituted a political system that gave the same results as a Rawlsian state---would there be anything wrong with that, in Rawls's eyes?
 Did Rawls intend his theory of justice to apply internationally, or just at a national level?
 Might having one Rawlsian state among many non-Rawlsian nations lead to international inequality that otherwise would not arise?

-- Roving Philosophical Reporter (seek to 6:15): The income gap between poor and rich has widened in recent years.
+- Roving Philosophical Report (seek to 6:15): The income gap between poor and rich has widened in recent years.
 During his campaign, President Obama won favor with some voters by promising to redistribute wealth more evenly.
 Zoe Corneli hits the streets to ask San Francisco residents whether they think the distribution of wealth in the United States is fair.
 Almost universally, people answer 'no'.
 One respondent thinks those who, like teachers, deeply influence children should have higher salaries.
 Another maintains there should be an economic "floor" (above rock bottom, presumably) below which no one should be allowed to fall.
 A third respondent, who lived through the Depression and worked hard to earn her current wealth, laments economic inequality but would be reluctant to have her own money siphoned off to those who have been less industrious and frugal.
 One respondent even thinks money should be abolished altogether!

-- 60-second Philosopher (seek to 50:14): Ian Schoales investigates a potential reductio ad absurdum of Rawls's difference principle, characterized as the rule that, after everyone's basic needs are met, someone's non-basic need should not be met if doing so would worsen the situation of someone else for whom that need were not met.
+- 60-Second Philosopher (seek to 50:14): Ian Shoales investigates a potential reductio ad absurdum of Rawls's difference principle, characterized as the rule that, after everyone's basic needs are met, someone's non-basic need should not be met if doing so would worsen the situation of someone else for whom that need were not met.
 Does this mean that someone should not be allowed to have advantageous physical attributes, since doing so would put others at a disadvantage?
 Or that the rich should not be allowed to take antidepressants, since doing so might make the poor poorer and, thereby, more depressed?

 Joshua Cohen, Professor of Political Science, Philosophy, and Law, Stanford University